 "It is good to be home." she smiled to herself as she sipped the delicious hot beverage.

-The time eventually came for sleep.
+Eventually, the time came for everyone to sleep.

 Aylene looked around and saw that she was standing in the Great Valley in the middle of the night.
 The stars shown brightly in sky and the moon gave off its hopeful radiance.